KxSystems/docs/docs/ml/automl/params.md

 ```

 !!!Warning
-	If you intend to add a custom cross validation function please follow the guidelines for function definition provided [here](../../../toolkit/xval).
+	If you intend to add a custom cross validation function outside of those provided please follow the guidelines for function definition provided [here](../../../toolkit/xval).
 If you have any questions on this please contact ai@kx.com .
 When compared to other custom functionality within the automl framework this can become a complicated procedure.

 ## File based input